rickardlindberg/rickardlindberg.me/writing/agdpp-tdd-and-games/index.template.markdown

 </center>
 </p>

-Your workflow can than be
+Your workflow for modifying a dialog can than be

 1. run test suite with specific test and `--halt-gui` flag
 2. inspect the dialog